efoley123/final_project/README.md

 One of us had issues with getting the database connection string to communicate with the .env file, which took a while to troubleshoot and sort out.

 ## Responsibilities
-Eleanor: Login page, Leaderboard page
+Eleanor: Login page, Leaderboard page, Main.html linking to get the day's current goals and user points

 Sophia: Calandar page

-Ashley: Home page?
+Ashley: Goal page

 Kayla: Conceptually making DB schema, drawings for pet cat, CSS styling